Free Quote

 - Coffee grounds can be repurposed into new sustainable products.

-- Coffee grounds contain rich minerals which are perfect for fertilizing your garden and as natural cleaning scrub and can even exfoliate your skin.
+- Coffee grounds contain rich minerals, which are perfect for fertilising your garden, and as a natural cleaning scrub, and can even exfoliate your skin.

-- Recycling coffee grounds is cheaper for your company than coffee grounds disposal within the general waste.
+- Recycling coffee grounds is cheaper for your company than disposing of coffee grounds in general waste.

 - Coffee grounds are high in calorific value, meaning they burn 20% hotter and longer than conventional dry wood fuels.